tracespace/gerber-to-svg/packages/gerber-to-svg/API.md

 ## callback API

 Alternatively, if you don't like streams, you may pass in a callback function to be called when the conversion is complete.
 It is passed any error that occurred, and the result of the conversion if no error.
+The function will still return a readable-stream.

 ``` javascript
 var gerberToSvg = require('gerber-to-svg')